 Rusni et al. (2013) in their paper entitled "A comparative Analysis of Shariah governance in Islamic banking Institutions across Jurisdictions", critically examine, compare and analyse the discrepancy in Shariah governance practices between Islamic banking and finance institutions in various jurisdictions such as Malaysia, Indonesia and United Kingdom.
 The researchers have classified the practise of Shariah governance into three models.
 The first model is centralized in Shariah authority: it refers to the countries that are controlling the Islamic banks and financial institutions at the central level such as Malaysia.
 The second model is exclusive central of Shariah body: it refers to some countries that have their own central body to govern Islamic banks such as Bahrain.
 The third model is the self-regulatory Shariah governance: it refers to the countries whereby the Shariah governance legislation decisions are made at the institutional level.
-However, the research finds that the Shariah governance legislation for Islamic banking and finance institutions in the countries under this study are in place.
-The system adopted by each country varies.
-It depends on the legislation governing the Islamic banking business.
-However, in Nigeria the legislation governing the Islamic finance is based on the decision made by the institutional level.
-Therefore, there are issues to be addressed in the existing Shariah governance legislation in Nigeria regarding the jurisdictional conflicts between the Shariah courts and common law courts regarding the application of Islamic banking and finance in Nigeria.
-It needs to be addressed in order to improve the status quo of Islamic banking and finance institutions.
+However, the research finds that the Shariah governance legislation governing the Islamic finance is based on the decision made by the institutional level.
+Therefore, there are issues to be addressed in the existing Shariah governance legislation in Nigeria regarding the jurisdictional conflicts between the Shariah courts and common law courts regarding the application of Islamic banking and finance institutions.